 appropriately checked.

-they apply in relatively unusual cases or where automated systems are generally unable
+an Overriding Requirement will apply in relatively unusual cases or where automated systems are generally unable

 to verify that Tested Code meets the requirement.
 Further verification